cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 h = \frac{2h_{\mathrm{s}}\lambda_{\mathrm{m}}^{nn}L}{h_{\mathrm{s}}L^{2} + 2\lambda_{\mathrm{m}}^{nn}L} \ .
 \end{equation}

-is only justified if the matrix element sizes are small enough to resolve the physics of interest (FIXME  what $h$ is used if matrix elements are larger?).
+is only justified if the matrix element sizes are small enough to resolve the physics of interest.
+(For large elements, not enough heat will be transferred between the fracture and matrix, but the correct short-term behavior could be produced by choosing a larger heat-transfer coefficient than [eqn.suggested.h.L].
+Naturally, this will result in incorrect long-term behaviour.)
 The time taken for a pulse of heat to travel through the matrix over half-element distance $L$ is

 \begin{equation}
 t \sim \frac{c\rho}{\lambda}L^{2} \ .
 \end{equation}

-This equation provides a rough idea of the element size needed to accurately resolve physical phenomena (FIXME  how do you relate $t$ from the above equation to the timestep size.
-Should $dt=t/10$?
-That is what we use for dynamics).  [table:time_scales] enumerates the time-scales for the case in hand: if $t$ is smaller than the enumerated time-scale then [eqn.suggested.h.L] is inappropriate, so other choices must be made, or the matrix mesh made finer.
-(FIXME  if the matrix mesh is made finer, the timestep should also be decreased?)
+This equation provides a rough idea of the element size needed to accurately resolve physical phenomena.
+(It also suggests a time-step size: perhaps $c \rho L^{2}/\lambda/10$ might be a good choice, but it is likely that the fracture App will need smaller time-steps.)  [table:time_scales] enumerates the time-scales for the case in hand: if $t$ is smaller than the enumerated time-scale then [eqn.suggested.h.L] is inappropriate, so other choices must be made, or the matrix mesh made finer.
+(If the matrix mesh is made finer then small time-steps will be needed.)

 !table id=table:time_scales caption=Minimum time-scales for which [eqn.suggested.h.L] will be appropriate, as a function of matrix mesh size
 | $L$ (m) | matrix mesh size (m) | time scale (days) |